-- FHML offers two double degree programmes in cooperation with the Japanese universities Tohoku University and Kyoto Prefectural University of Medicine.
+- FHML offers a double degree programme in cooperation with selected Japanese Universities.
 A double degree agreement allows students to obtain the respective Japanese master's degree in addition to the Biomedical Sciences degree at Maastricht University.
 The guiding principle of the double degree is that students must meet the graduation requirements of both programmes through mutual recognition of credits. - 2.
-The double degree programme is only accessible to students already matriculated at FHML or

-- the partner university and who have been admitted to the respective double degree programme by the Dean of FHML or by a designated official of the partner university. - 3.
+The double degree programme is only accessible to students already matriculated at FHML or the partner university and who have been admitted to the respective double degree programme by the Dean of FHML or by a designated official of the partner university. - 3.
 Due to limited positions, passing a selection procedure can be required for participation in a double degree programme.
 Additional information about the application procedure will be provided to students that have expressed interest in the programme. - 4.
 Students who are eligible for participation in a double degree programme will be informed about this prior to the course registration deadline of the relevant year. - 5.
 Students are subject to the Examination Regulations of the degree programme of the partner university at which they are studying at that time. - 6.
 Students registered at FHML will have to meet its graduation requirements during their enrolment in the FHML programme and complete all the additional requirements and courses of the partner university.